Tony Miles: Later career

 Never able to qualify out of the Interzonal stages into the Candidates' series, Miles eventually lost the race to become the first British Candidate when Short did so in 1985.
 However, he retained top board for England at the Thessaloniki and Dubai Olympiads of 1984 and 1986, helping the team to silver medals at each.

 Against Garry Kasparov, Miles had little success, not winning a game against him, and losing a 1986 match in Basel by the score of 5½–½.
 Following this encounter, Miles commented "I thought I was playing the world champion, not a monster with a thousand eyes who sees everything" (some sources alternatively quote Miles as having the opinion that Kasparov had 22 or 27 eyes).

 After he was hospitalised because of a mental breakdown in late 1987, Miles moved to the United States.
-He finished last in the 1988 U.S. Championship, but continued to play there and had some good results.
+He finished last in the 1988 U.S. Championship, but continued to play there and had some good results, such as a victory in the 1990 U.S. Masters Chess Championship.
 In 1991, he played in the Championship of Australia, but eventually moved back to England and began to represent his native country again.
 He was equal first at the very strong Cappelle-la-Grande Open in 1994, 1995, and 1997, and caused a shock at the PCA Intel Rapid Chess Grand Prix in London in 1995, when he knocked out Vladimir Kramnik in the first round and Loek van Wely in the second.
 His bid to win the event was finally halted in the semifinal by English teammate Michael Adams.

 There were four notable victories at the Capablanca Memorial in Cuba (1994, 1995, 1996, and 1999).
 Miles also tied for first in the 1999 Continental Open in Los Angeles with Alexander Beliavsky, Ľubomír Ftáčnik and Suat Atalık.
 His last tournament victory was the 2001 Canadian Open Chess Championship in Sackville, New Brunswick.

 Miles entered and played at the 2001 British Championship in Scarborough, but withdrew before the final round, apparently because of ill health.
 His final two games before his death were short draws in the Four Nations Chess League.
 Miles played in an extraordinary number of chess events during his career, including many arduous weekend tournaments.

 The Miles Variation (1.d4 Nf6 2.c4 e6 3.Nf3 b6 4.Bf4) in the Queen's Indian Defence is named after him.

 Death

 Miles died from heart failure on 12 November 2001.
 His body was found at his home in Harborne, Birmingham, after a friend called on him to take him to a bridge club.
-He had suffered from diabetes and a post mortem found that this contributed to his death.
+He had suffered from diabetes and a post-mortem examination found that this contributed to his death.
 He was cremated at Lodge Hill Crematorium in Selly Oak on 23 November.
 There was a moment of silence before the seventh round of the European Team Championships in León, Spain, in his memory.